-Initially schedule for this past Summer, this year’s Amazon Prime Day got pushed back a few months due to the pandemic.
-It actually should be called “Prime Days” as the event expanded to 2 shopping days last year and that trend continues this year.
-Here’s everything you need to know, and the deals that can be had, so you can decide if you’ll participate.
+After a wonky 2020, Amazon Prime Day got pushed back a few months due to the pandemic.
+The good news is that the 2021 version is back on schedule and planned for June 21st and 22nd.
+It actually should be called “Prime Days” as the event expanded to 2 shopping days and that trend continues this year.
+Here’s everything you need to know, the best deals to be had, and the ones to avoid.
+I hope this info helps you navigate the shopping event better this year.

 How Long Will “Prime Day” Last?